Esequiel Hernández Jr.: Death

-U.S. Marines Ronald Wieler Jr., Ray Torres Jr., James Matthew Blood, and their fire-team leader, San Francisco native Clemente Bañuelos (all between the ages of 19 and 22), on drug patrol and heavily camouflaged in ghillie suits came upon Hernández herding goats.
-The camouflaged Marines observed the 18-year-old high school student from concealment at a distance of approximately 200 yards maintaining radio contact with their unit.
+U.S. Marines Ronald Wieler Jr., Ray Torres Jr., James Matthew Blood, and their fire-team leader, San Francisco native Clemente Bañuelos (all between the ages of 19 and 22), on drug patrol and heavily camouflaged in ghillie suits, came upon Hernández herding goats.
+The camouflaged Marines observed the 18-year-old high school student from concealment at a distance of approximately 200 yards while maintaining radio contact with their unit.
 Hernández, who was carrying a .22 caliber rifle that family members said he used to fend off predators, shot in the direction of the Marines.
 Continuing to call for Border Patrol assistance, the Marines proceeded to track Hernández for 20 minutes, until Bañuelos shot and killed him, with the bullet entering the armpit on his right side.

 Investigation

 A congressional investigation into the killing was scheduled for September 1997.
 A grand jury examined the fatal shooting and considered criminal charges against the four Marines, but did not indict any of the Marines involved in the shooting.
 The Justice Department subsequently dropped its investigation.
 The Marine Corps also investigated the killing.
 In 1998, the U.S. government paid the Hernández family $1.9 million to settle a wrongful death claim.
-Clemente Bañuelos, the 22-year-old U.S. Marine who fatally shot Hernández was not charged.
+Clemente Bañuelos, the 22-year-old U.S. Marine who fatally shot Hernández, was not charged.